Here is my December online income report, as well as a review of how my blog and online business performed in 2017!

 By all appearances online, things were ‘great’.
 The blog was great, the online business was great, life was great.
 Inwardly, I was having some serious doubts about myself.

 First, I started feeling guilty as my income increased.
-This lead me to feeling embarrassed to share my online income reports.
-I was worried people wouldn't relate to me or think I was showing off.
+This leads me to feel embarrassed to share my online income reports.
+I was worried people wouldn’t relate to me or think I was showing off.
 All it took were a couple of negative emails scolding me for writing online income reports and calling me inappropriate names to lose some confidence.
 I could get 1,000 great emails, but for some reason, I focused on a few bad ones.

 Next, I tried to arrange a blog meet-up with someone back home where I used to live.
 Unfortunately, she belittled me and let me know she was way too important to run an award-winning blog with a big staff to hang out with someone like me.
 Ugh, that hurt!

 Finally, I had enough!

 For much of the spring, I worked with an amazing life coach.
 Together we focused on what was going on inside my head.
 Once I regained my confidence and my purpose, I was able to take all my positivity and apply it to everything else in my life – personally and professionally.

 It was an amazing turnaround!
 I was able to focus on my blog and online business with what felt like a new, fresh set of eyes.
 I was able to have a stronger picture of what I wanted to accomplish for 2017 and even 2018.

 Fortunately, by summer I was in a great place mentally and had a great second half of the year!
 I felt really confident with the direction my blog and business was taking, happy with what I could offer and provide to others and really at peace with my work-life balance.